ljt019/press/press.output/README.txt

 press --paths src tests main.rs --prompt "Refactor the code for better readability" --output-directory ./output
 ```

+## Acknowledgments

+- **DeepSeek**: For providing the AI API that powers this tool.
+- **Rust Community**: For the amazing ecosystem and libraries that made this project possible.

 ---

 🍇 **Press** - Squeeze the most out of your code! 🍇